The Cattle Drive Protocol¶

 - The protocol has no history mechanism.
 That means it is only useful for clients that are always online.

-We note that there is nothing stopping one to use this protocol as an intermediate between cattle_grid
+We note that there is nothing stopping one to use this protocol as an intermediate between cattle_grid and a server supporting multiple clients.

 Similarly, this protocol is good for always online stuff such as building Fediverse bots.

-Relationship to ActivityPub
+Relationship to ActivityPub¶

 Some people think the Fediverse implements ActivityPub.
 As what I propose doing requires some mental gymnastics to decide if it implements ActivityPub or not, I will try to explain the relationship between the two.